Integrated Gradient Correlation: a Dataset-wise Attribution Method: Applications

 Due to the additive property of IGC attributions (see Eq.\ref{eq:additive_property}), a more quantitative analysis is possible by a direct summation over ROIs.
-Then, Fig.\ref{fig:fmri_igc_plot} confirms previously observed trends.
-Nonetheless, how to interpret negative attributions found in luminance contrast results?
-All IGC entries sum up to the overall model correlation performance, so we may think that excluding V2 and V3 ROIs from the model could produce higher performance.
-However, in this model we predict scalars.
-So, inputs that systematically negatively contribute to the prediction should rather be understood as an adjusting mechanism, balancing possibly overestimated scalar magnitude in other positive regions.
-Therefore, V2 and V3 probably serve as counterbalances to V1, which provides most of the luminance contrast estimation of entire images.
-The literature indicates that neurons with large receptive fields and associated with the peripheral vision are already present in V1, so the strategy revealed by our method seems plausible to reflect real neural mechanisms.
-Another aspect making us confident about IGC findings, is that higher-level brain areas dedicated to \textit{bodies} and \textit{places} appear more relevant to the task than \textit{words} and \textit{faces} ROIs.
+Fig.\ref{fig:igc_imst}c then consolidates previously observed trends for all subjects.
+Nonetheless, how to interpret negative attributions found in V2 for the luminance contrast?
+Contrary to categorical models, where inputs that systematically negatively contribute to the predictions can be interpreted as increasing the uncertainty of the model, negative IGC values found in models predicting scalars should rather be understood as an adjusting mechanism, balancing an overestimation resulting from positive regions.
+Therefore, V2 probably serves as a counterbalance to V1, which provides most of the global image luminance contrast estimation.
+The literature indicates that neurons with large receptive fields and associated with the peripheral vision are already present in V1, so that the strategy revealed by our method seems plausible to reflect real neural mechanisms.
+Another aspect making us confident about IGC findings, is that higher-level brain areas dedicated to large objects like \textit{bodies} and \textit{places} appear more relevant to the task than ROIs assigned to smaller content such as \textit{words} and \textit{faces}.

 Concerning \textit{1/f slope}, IGC demonstrates a contrasting attribution distribution over the visual pathway.
-Fig.\ref{fig:fmri_igc_plot} presents a more even use of all areas, with a preference for higher-level ROIs.
+Fig.\ref{fig:igc_imst}c presents a more even use of all areas, with a preference for higher-level ROIs.
 This distinct strategy is in fact pertinent for a statistic summarizing spatial frequencies because the hierarchical processing of multiscale information is an inherent characteristic of our complete visual system.